 DoMore! - A project for cancer patients and society

 The DoMore! project was in 2016 selected as one of the Norwegian Research Council's Lighthouse projects to solve large societal challenges using cutting-edge technology.
-With the use of digital tools as deep learning and "big data" from vast reserves of hospital patient data, we have found patterns that reveal something about a patient's cancer and the likely outcome - the prognosis.
-We are now in the last year of the project, and several products are already in the pipeline.
-They are roughly divided into three main groups to fit into the different parts of the industry's value chain:
+With the use of digital tools as deep learning and "big data" from vast reserves of hospital patient data, we have found patterns that reveal information about a patient's cancer and the likely outcome - the prognosis.
+The projects is in it's final stage, and several products are already in the pipeline.
+These are roughly divided into three main groups to fit into the different parts of the industry's value chain:

 - Pathology workflow optimisation

 The commercialisation process contributes to transforming the knowledge into commercial products for clinical use.
-A range of artificial intelligence products based on the DoMore!-research.
+A range of artificial intelligence products based on the DoMore!-research are being developed.
 The Technology Transfer Office (TTO) Inven2, in collaboration with ICGI, will be commercialising two of the candidates.
-At the end of 2020, five product candidates will be offered through the company DoMore Diagnostics AS.
+At the end of 2021, five product candidates will be offered through the company DoMore Diagnostics AS.

 DoMore Diagnostics has signed a service agreement with Unilabs, which provides laboratory services to hospitals in several countries using DoMore! 's method of Histotyping for colorectal cancer.
 In the longer term, the plan is to provide services directly to hospitals around the world.